Courtesy Point Ruston

 - Some parents favor helmets to protect their kids' heads in the case of a fall on the hard ice.
 A regular bicycle or skateboarding helmet works just fine.

-- There is no safe place to stow a purse while skating, so if you plan to hit the ice with the kids, I recommend bringing as little as possible, what can fit into pockets or wear a light backpack.
+- There is no safe place to stow a purse while skating, so if you plan to hit the ice with the kids, I recommend bringing as little as possible, what can fit into pockets, or wearing a light backpack.

 - Visit the restroom before you enter, because you have to change out of skates to go outside to use the bathrooms.

 - If you don’t want to leave for drinks, pack a water bottle (or buy bottled water there) as skating is thirsty work!
 You can also bring in your own snacks.

 - If you forget something, they sell socks and gloves at the counter.